Periodontitis Treatments You Can Do at Home

 Gum disease affects more than half of all Americans over 30 years old.
 Even with a daily oral hygiene routine in place, gum disease, also known as periodontal disease or periodontitis, can find its way into your busy lives.
 Periodontal disease is the result of advanced gingivitis, which is caused by a buildup of bacteria.
 Once your gums become irritated and infected by the bacteria, periodontal disease can cause pockets to form as the gums pull away from your teeth.

 Don’t worry; this does not mean that you have to live with bleeding, swollen, irritated gums forever!
-Although there are some invasive dental procedures and treatments specific to gum disease available, this article will focus on alternative, natural remedies that you can implement at home in your daily routines to improve your oral health and maybe even reverse the symptoms of periodontal disease.
-If you are missing teeth and require dental implants or tooth replacements of any kind your dentist needs to make sure your gums are healthy and strong enough to handle it.
+Although there are some invasive dental procedures and treatments specific to gum disease available, we will focus on alternative, natural remedies that you can implement at home in your daily routines to improve your oral health and maybe even reverse the symptoms of periodontal disease.
+If you are missing teeth and require dental implants or tooth replacements of any kind, your dentist needs to make sure your gums are healthy and robust enough to handle it.

 1. Special Toothpaste for Receding Gums

-There is a variety of toothpastes that can help reverse periodontal disease and improve the health of receding gums.
+There is a variety of toothpaste that can help reverse periodontal disease and improve the health of receding gums.
 Changing to a more natural toothpaste is one of the best ways to improve your oral hygiene routine.
-There are a variety of options available; each with different ingredients specifically used to reduce the bacteria in your mouth.
-Many of these options will often include essential oils in their ingredients.
+There are a variety of options available, each with different ingredients correctly used to reduce the bacteria in your mouth.
+Many of these options will often include essential oils in their parts.

 Tea Tree Oil is one of the most common ingredients, as it is very well known for its antiseptic properties.
 Propolis and myrrh are also popular ingredients as they help clean your teeth and gums of film and bacteria.
-Finally, you will see an ingredient called xylitol in many of these natural toothpaste’s, as it is great at ridding and preventing plaque buildup.
+Finally, you will see an ingredient called xylitol in many of these natural kinds of toothpaste, as it is excellent at ridding and preventing plaque buildup.
 These companies have not forgotten your taste buds either, as you will be able to find natural flavors from spearmint to pomegranate, all of which will benefit your oral health.

 2. Reverse Gum Disease with Coconut Oil Pulling

-If you have gingivitis, you know how painful and how expensive it can be to get professional treatment, especially from a experienced dentist in Beverly Hills.
-One effective method to improving your gum disease and reversing periodontitis is oil pulling.
+If you have gingivitis, you know how painful and how expensive it can be to get professional treatment, especially from one of the best dentists in Beverly Hills.
+One effective method for improving your gum disease and reversing periodontitis is oil pulling.
 Many individuals have implemented coconut oil into their daily regimen.
 Thanks to its mild, sweet flavor, coconut oil is preferred as a natural mouthwash over other oils such as sunflower or sesame oil.
-Another great reason to use coconut oil is that you can warm it into a liquid that is perfect for pulling out the dirt, food particles, toxins, and other bacteria out of your mouth and ultimately improving the symptoms you experience from periodontitis.
+Another great reason to use coconut oil is that you can warm it into a liquid that is perfect for pulling the dirt, food particles, toxins, and other bacteria out of your mouth and ultimately improving the symptoms you experience from periodontitis.

 3. Foods to Eat and Vitamins to Take

-As with all aspects of our health, what we eat and what nutrients and vitamins we take in are huge factors in determining the progression of our health.
+As with all aspects of our health, what we eat, and what nutrients and vitamins we take in are important factors in determining the progression of our health.
 By eating foods that is high in antioxidants, beta-carotene, and Omega-3 fats, studies show that you can improve your periodontal healing.
-It is also important to get plenty of vitamin C, vitamin E, and eat plenty of fruits and vegetables.
+It is also essential to get plenty of vitamin C, vitamin E, and eat plenty of fruits and vegetables.